 If at all possible, don’t deal with these events alone.
 The support of your loved ones, of your family and friends, is essential.
 However, their presence can sometimes be confusing: some might unintentionally pile on the pressure by projecting their fears and anxieties onto you.
 This is exactly what you don’t need!
 Surround yourself with the most understanding and caring people.
 And, as Gautier reminds us, don’t be afraid to seek out competent professionals: consultants, mentors, shrinks, coaches, and so on.
 “It’s important not to be afraid to ask for help,” she said.

 Getting help if you need it can be a real boost in finding closure: it can allow you to calmly take stock of what’s happened and assist your job search.
 Asking for help is not always easy.
 But as Gaultier explains, “being able to ask for help also means showing others that you can be there later to help them”.

-Losing a job is a test of your resilience—your ability to bounce back and to adapt in the face of adversity.
-Take stock of where work fits into your life, seek help and take the time to turn the situation into something positive.
+Losing a job is a test of your resilience—your ability to bounce back and adapt in the face of adversity.
+Take stock of where work fits into your life, seek help, and take the time to turn the situation into something positive.
 Slowly you’ll get back on the road to employment and rebuild your self-esteem.
 This forced career transition is also an opportunity to initiate a change for the greater good!

 Translated by Kalin Linsberg